Comparative literature is the study of the language, literature, and arts of one or more cultures in a historical

 Why Study at Iowa

-The Department of Cinema and Comparative Literature examines film, literature, translation, and other arts as they relate to each other and emphasizes their international dimensions, with a particular emphasis on cinema.
+Comparative literature examines film, literature, translation, and other arts as they relate to each other and emphasizes their international dimensions.

-The department is well known for integrating creative and scholarly work.
-Its strengths include an interdisciplinary, internationally recognized faculty with expertise in the languages and cultures of the Americas, China, Croatia, England, France, Germany, India, Ireland, Italy, Japan, Russia, Spain, and Sub-Saharan Africa.
+The program is well known for integrating creative and scholarly work.
+Its strengths include an interdisciplinary, internationally recognized faculty.

-Iowa's cinema and comparative literature students range from artists to scholars to those looking for a good way to complete an interdisciplinary degree in the humanities.
-They work one-on-one with faculty members, who help them apply for scholarships, awards, internships, and advanced degree programs.
+Iowa's comparative literature students range from artists to scholars to those looking for a good way to complete an interdisciplinary degree in the humanities.
+Students work one-on-one with faculty members, who help them apply for scholarships, awards, internships, and advanced degree programs.

 The curriculum includes courses on literary classics and film adaptation and introductions to critical reading, viewing, criticism, and theory.
 It also includes an undergraduate seminar.

-- Literature and arts—requires four or more advanced courses in a single fine arts area plus a comparative course on arts and literature, and may iniclude a course in advanced perfromance, practice, or production
+- Literature and arts—requires four or more advanced courses in a single fine arts area plus a comparative course on arts and literature, and may include a course in advanced performance, practice, or production

 - World languages and literature—requires three or more courses in one world literature (read in the original language), plus two or more courses in cinema and comparative literature or in a second world literature; it may include a course in composition and conversation

-See Cinema and Comparative Literature in the UI General Catalog and the department's web site to learn more about the course work required for the major and graduating with honors.
+See Comparative Literature in the UI General Catalog and the Division of World Languages, Literatures & Cultures website to learn more about the course work required for the major and graduating with honors.